pypeit/PypeIt/doc/out_spec2D.rst

 extracted 1D spectra, see :ref:`spec-1d-output`.

-For each on-source exposure, ``PypeIt`` outputs a series of these images in a single, multi-extension fits file, separated by detector.
+For each on-source exposure, ``PypeIt`` outputs a series of these images in a single, multi-extension fits file, separated by detector;
-See the `Current Spec2DObj Data Model`_ for details.
+see :ref:`spec2dobj_datamodel`.

 Naming
 ======